pmcampones/Blockmess/README.md

 This package contains the source code (src/), jar file (target/BlockmessLib.jar), running scripts (scripts/), and configuration files (config/) for the project.
 Blockmess requires the Java Runtime Environment version 16 or higher.

+### β Considerations
+This is still a work in progress, so all feedback is appreciated.

+There is room for improvement, both in the interaction with the applications and in the internal operation of Blockmess.
+Especially in the first front, I may be missing some crucial quality of life features that would massively simplify the end developer's application, while being simple to implement in Blockmess.

+Finally, as much as it pains me to say.
+There might be some bugs here and there.

+Every improvement suggestion and error detected will benefit this project and provide a better product to all who use it.

 ## Highlight Features

 ### Totally Ordered Operations
-As a Distributed Ledger, Blockmess aggregates operations in blocks that are eventually delivered to the any application replica in a total order.
+As a Distributed Ledger, Blockmess aggregates operations in blocks that are eventually delivered to any application replica in a total order.

 By default, application content is not delivered to the application upon receival of the content, or when such content is placed in blocks.
 The content is only delivered to the application when the blocks they are placed are confirmed/finalized.